New iPhone 11 rumor hints at a 10MP selfie camera, but no USB-C port

 This is sizable jump from the 7MP camera in the iPhone XS and iPhone XR to a 10MP camera, as reported by CompareRaja.
 It could improve selfie photos, Face ID, and Animoji in the next-generation iPhone.

-There's also news about the previously leaked iPhone 11 triple-lens camera, with the new report suggesting 14MP and 10MP sensors in two of the three cameras.
+There's also news about the previously leaked iPhone 11 triple-lens camera, with the new report suggesting there will be 14MP and 10MP sensors in two of the three cameras.

-The answer may be that Apple is sticking with a Lightning port on the iPhone 11, even though the iPad Pro 11 and iPhone Pro 12.9 switched to USB-C.
+Apple will reportedly stick with a Lightning port on the iPhone 11, even though the iPad Pro 11 and iPhone Pro 12.9 switched to USB-C.

 USB-C has been predicted for the iPhone 11.
 "We have a different information," says CompareRaja via notable smartphone leaker Steve Hemmerstoffer.
 This particular iPhone prototype is said to show a traditional Lightning connection.